Trent Massey recognized as a Green Leader after planting new forest

 About Forests Ontario

-Forests Ontario is the voice for our forests.
-Working to promote a future of healthy forests sustaining healthy people, Forests Ontario is committed to the re-greening of Ontario through tree planting efforts on rural lands and in urban areas, as well as the renewal and stewardship of Ontario’s forests through restoration, education and awareness.
+In conclusion, Forests Ontario is the voice for our forests.
+Working to also promote a future of healthy forests sustaining healthy people.
+For Forests Ontario is committed to the re-greening of Ontario.
+All through tree planting efforts on rural lands and in urban areas, as well as the renewal and stewardship of Ontario’s forests through restoration, education and awareness.
 Visit www.forestsontario.ca or follow us @Forests_Ontario.

 SOURCE Forests Ontario